-Hard Pussy wouldn’t say what went on up at the Doctor’s house, but I found out after.
-He was a wealthy man, a trust-fund MD who didn’t need to practice.
-Doctor Bob was a man of particular tastes, some of which he’d keep to himself until the moment was right.
-With each girl he could create the illusion that she was the one.
-The other dancers didn’t mean shit.
-He could see it now.
+Hard Pussy wouldn’t say what went on up at the Doctor’s house, but I found out later he was a trust-fund MD who didn’t need to practice.
+He had particular tastes, most of which he’d keep to himself until the moment was right.

-I was out of town when it happened, but as you know it was spectacular enough that parts of it made it onto the evening news.
-Apparently the neighbors had heard the screaming and called the cops.
-One of those nightcrawler vultures with a police scanner got there before the police and took that footage that made it to the crime show.
+I was out of town when it happened, but it was spectacular enough that it made it onto the evening news.
+The neighbors had heard the screaming and called the cops and one of those nightcrawler vultures with a police scanner got there before the police and took that footage that made it to the crime show.
 Most of it had to be heavily edited because it was too much even for cable, but the blood on the walls and the carpet told enough.

 The picture they ran of Pretta must have been from her high school annual.
 She looked about fifteen, but her eyes still had that look, that never-touch-me stare like she stood alone on some island you could never get to.
 That look could make a man fall in love, or worse.
 They gave her real name, too.
 A little girl’s name.
 It didn’t fit her.
 I could see why she had changed it.

 I never said goodbye to Hard Pussy.
-In fact, I never went back to the city at all.
-I got a regular job setting up policies in that town.
-I quit drinking, settled down with a girl I met at church.
+I got a regular job in another town, quit drinking, and settled down with a girl I met at church.

-I have to say, with her long black hair and big dark eyes she looks like she might be Pretta’s sister.
-But her expression is as different as chalk and cheese.
-Her eyes invite you in, ask you questions.
+With her long black hair and big dark eyes, my wife looks like she might be Pretta’s sister.
+But her eyes are different.
+They invite you in and ask you questions.